Pornography in Asia: Singapore

 In Singapore the government agency responsible for regulating media content is the Info-communications Media Development Authority (prior to 2016 the Media Development Authority).
 It is not a crime or offence to visit pornographic websites and view their content except for downloading, which is prohibited.
 It is deemed illegal to provide and/or supply any form of pornography from within the country.
 It is also an offence to be in possession of pornographic material.
-The 39-year-old Yangtze Cinema, which was probably the only theatre on the island to primarily screen softcore films in the city-state, also closed its doors on February 29, 2016.
+The Yangtze Cinema, opened on 27 January 1977, which was probably the only theatre on the island to primarily screen softcore films in the city-state, also closed its doors on February 29, 2016.

 Thailand

 The 287th section of the Thai Penal Code makes it a criminal offence to produce, distribute or possess obscene materials for the purpose of trade.
 The maximum penalty is up to 3 years' imprisonment.
-Many types of pornography are prohibited in Thailand, but the law enforcement is relaxed and poorly enforces the prohibition.
+Many types of pornography are prohibited in Thailand but law enforcement is lax and the prohibition is poorly enforced.
 Some religious minorities may possess pornography for personal use legally because possession for personal use is legal.
 Other forms of pornography such as yaoi and hentai are illegal but are common over the Internet.
 The popular Thai actor, model and singer Penpak Sirikul has been a pioneer in Thai pornography.